 I call this motion sickness.

 An organization can get sick and green in the face from trying to do everything at once.
-They can run in perpetual circles, trying to do all sorts of good strategic initiatives all at the same time.
+They can run in perpetual circles, trying to tackle all sorts of well-intentioned strategic initiatives all at the same time.

 I strongly recommend to young entrepreneurs that they focus on doing only one or two things very well, especially when it comes to strategic initiatives.